CarsonDavis/CarsonDavis.github.io/_posts/2024-11-01-cover_design.md

    - STIX Two Text
    - Plantagenet Cherokee

-### 5. Spine Designa

-#### Creating Spine Bands
-1. Design single band template
-2. Position at spine top
-3. Duplicate for additional bands
-4. Use Transform panel for precise spacing
-5. Measure from physical book for accuracy

->**Measurement Tip:** When spacing spine bands, measure from the top of the spine to each band's top edge on the physical book.
-Use these measurements in the Transform panel for perfect positioning.
-{: .prompt-info }

-### 6. Export and Silhouette Cameo Preparation
+## Export and Silhouette Cameo Preparation

-#### Add Layout Marks
+### Add Layout Marks
 Actually aligning the cover with the book can be a nightmare with no reference marks.
 I like to look at the exact dimensions of the front cover boards, not including the spine or the gap, and add indexing markers here.

-#### Exporting from AD2
+### Exporting from Affinity
 1. Hide Print Components layer
-2. Export as PDF
-3. Ensure all text is converted to curves
+2. Ensure all text is converted to curves
-4. Verify vector integrity
+3. Ensure all shapes are converted to curves
+4. Finalize any shape subtraction (see shapes section above)
+5. Export as PDF

-#### Silhouette Cameo Import Settings
+### Silhouette Cameo Import Settings
 1. Import as vector
 2. Uncheck "Group objects"
 3. Position with 10mm minimum margins
 4. Mirror horizontally (Object → Mirror → Flip Horizontal)

-#### Critical Cutting Settings
+### Critical Cutting Settings
 - Text elements: Use outline cutting
 - Solid shapes: Use center-line cutting
 - Verify cut preview before proceeding
 - Place material shiny side down

+### Materials
+- If you accidently heat for longer than the recommended time, you may see bubling on your HTV.
+In this case, DO NOT peel immediately.
+As the glue will still be tacky.
+Instead, allow it to cool before peeling.

+- Siser HTV Metal Bronze
+  - Silhouette Settings: Heat Transfer, Reflective
+  - Blade Depth 1, Force 10, Speed 6, Passes 1

 ## Troubleshooting Common Issues

+### Selection Troubleshooting

+Sometimes, the object you are trying to select just won't seem to activate.

+If you have pressed V to enter the Move Tool, and you are clicking on a shape but nothing happens, it is probably either locked or within a group.
+You need to double click on groups to enter further within the structure so that you can then click on individual components.

 ### Vector Fill Problems
 - Ensure objects have proper fill, not just strokes